domain-independent-dp/domain-independent-dp.github.io/index.md

 We use Dynamic Programming Description Language (DyPDL) as a modeling formalism for DIDP, which is based on state transition systems.
 While it is named "Language", DyPDL is independent from particular programming languages or data formats, and we provide [Python](https://didppy.rtfd.io), [Rust](https://crates.io/crates/dypdl), and [YAML](https://crates.io/crates/didp-yaml) interfaces for it.

-We provide Python and YAML models used in a [repository](https://github.com/Kurorororo/didp-models/tree/main).
+We provide Python and YAML models used by our papers in a [repository](https://github.com/Kurorororo/didp-models/tree/main).

 ## Solvers for DIDP